Toorak

 Toorak has shown very soft population growth performance across periods assessed by AreaSearch

-The population of the Toorak statistical area (Lv2) is estimated to be around 13,768 as of Nov 2025.
-This figure reflects an increase of 951 people since the 2021 Census, which reported a population of 12,817.
-The change is inferred from AreaSearch's estimation of the resident population at 13,348 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 145 validated new addresses since the Census date.
-This results in a population density ratio of 3,224 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The Toorak (SA2) experienced a growth rate of 7.4% since the census, which is within 2.3 percentage points of the national average of 9.7%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 98.0% of overall population gains during recent periods in the area.
+The suburb of Toorak's population is estimated at around 13,797 as of Feb 2026.
+This reflects an increase of 980 people since the 2021 Census, which reported a population of 12,817 people.
+The change is inferred from the resident population of 13,348 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 214 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,231 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Toorak's 7.6% growth since census positions it within 2.3 percentage points of the national average (9.9%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 98.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-According to aggregated SA2-level projections, the Toorak (SA2) is anticipated to grow by 353 persons to 2041, reflecting a decrease of 0.4% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Moving forward, lower quartile growth of Australian statistical areas is anticipated, with the suburb expected to grow by 354 persons to 2041 based on aggregated SA2-level projections, reflecting a decrease of 0.6% in total over the 17 years.

 Frequently Asked Questions - Population